samsquire/ideas4/README.md

  D.submit(item)
 ```

-# 135. Coordination decision portfolio
+# 135. Coordination decision portfolio and time allocation portfolio

 There's 8 billion people on the planet.
-There's a solution through multidimensional space that provides profit for every person.
+There's a solution through multidimensional space that provides profit for every person through recursive effect.

 There's a win-win solution.

+Imagine an information system that was also a constraint solving system and scheduler.

+Every company has responsibilities and work it needs to do.
+You benefit if a company raises money as trade produces value.

 # incomplete ideas